Ireland

 BOOK NOW

-Introducing a brand new place to place self-guided leisure holiday that will see you exploring the beautiful West Cork coastline in Ireland.
+A gorgeous place to place self-guided leisure holiday that will see you exploring the beautiful West Cork coastline in Ireland.

 The route will take you along the dramatic coastline; a landscape that will constantly be changing as you traverse through peaceful river valleys and ride alongside the vast Atlantic Ocean.
 With several of your overnight stops located along the Wild Atlantic Way, Ireland’s Longest Coastal Route, it’s the perfect way to explore the incredible scenery this part of Ireland has to offer, allowing you to really soak in this area of strong traditions, ancient culture and relics from Ireland's past including standing stones, stone circles and medieval architecture.
 The official Wild Atlantic Way cycling route generally sticks to the main roads, but our itinerary takes you away wherever possible from the busier roads, and allows you to experience the beauty of the route using quieter roads.